bandrewfox/exprdb_docs/INSTALL.docker.md

 ### Domain name / networking

 You also need to figure out how to configure the domain name.
-I don't currently have the docker containers configured for using https certificates, so if you want https, then the ELB option below is how I currently do it.
-Some choices are:
+I don't currently have the docker containers configured for using https certificates, so try one of these:

 * use current IP address (this is http only and changes every time instance reboots)
 * assign a fixed IP address and use AWS Route 53 to setup DNS to use that fixed IP (http only).
 * use AWS ELB to accept requests and connect to this instance.
 This option enables you to use a certificate and configure https.
 I can provide more detailed steps for using this option.
+* to save costs from ELB, use an nginx docker on the same AWS host, instructions here: https://github.com/bandrewfox/revproxy_needle

 ## Configure the new instance